 - Investigate transactions occurring near the end of the period

 - Follow up on previous reviews’ questions;

-- Inquire about material events that occurred after the date of the financial statements;
+- Inquire about material events

 - Examine depreciation expense and compare to prior year;